jetbrains-academy/data-visualization-course/1_2_line_and_scatter_plots_matplotlib/1_theory/1_scatter/task.md

 To start building plots with Matplotlib, you need to create a [`Figure`](https://matplotlib.org/stable/api/_as_gen/matplotlib.figure.Figure.html) object and at least one [`Axes`](https://matplotlib.org/stable/api/_as_gen/matplotlib.axes.Axes.html#matplotlib.axes.Axes) object.
-You can think of the `Figure` as a container for several `Axes`, where the actual plotting is done.
+We can think of the `Figure` as a container for several `Axes`, where the actual plotting is done.

-To create a `Figure` and a single `Axes`, you can use the [`subplots`](https://matplotlib.org/stable/api/_as_gen/matplotlib.pyplot.subplots.html)
+To create a `Figure` and a single `Axes`, we can use the [`subplots`](https://matplotlib.org/stable/api/_as_gen/matplotlib.pyplot.subplots.html)
 function: `fig, ax = plt.subplots()`.
 Here, we use the common abbreviations for `Figure` (`fig`) and `Axes` (`ax`).